vishalbelsare/hard_examples/README.md

-# hard_examples
+# Hard Examples
-Finding Hard Examples using Graph Properties
+Finding Hard Examples using Graph Properties.

+This library includes:

+* A method to evaluate *hard examples*.
+* A group of methods to find hard examples.